prashantkalkar/cdc-pact-expert-talk/README.md

 Order service => call GET /user/{userId} => User service response with user details.

 ### Scenario 1 - Consumer running (passing)
-- Create webhook after this (?)
+- Create webhook after this.

 ### Scenario 2 - Provider passing
  - Fail with Provider state implementation missing.

 ### Scenario 3 - Provider failing (fullName instead of name is used in the response).

-### Scenario 4 - Consumer Passing changes (Pre-verified contracts)(no contract change)
-- Some internal implementation change.

-### Scenario 5 - Take consumer and provider to production.
+### Scenario 4 - Take consumer and provider to production.

-### Scenario 6 - Consumer Failing
+### Scenario 5 - Consumer Failing
 - Pact changes
 - Start using a new field that is not provided by the provider e.g. primeMemberId.
 - fix with the producer change by sending the primeMemberId details as well.

-### Scenario 7 - Deploy Provider to DEV.
+### Scenario 6 - Deploy Provider to DEV.

-### Scenario 8 - Deploy Consumer to DEV - can-i-deploy pass.
+### Scenario 7 - Deploy Consumer to DEV - can-i-deploy pass.

-### Scenario 9 - Deploy consumer to PROD - can-i-deploy fail.
+### Scenario 8 - Deploy consumer to PROD - can-i-deploy fail.
 - Fix by deploying the provider to Prod and then promote consumer to PROD.

+### Scenario 9 - Consumer Passing changes (Pre-verified contracts)(no contract change)
+- Some internal implementation change.

 # Webhook creation